On this page:

 Correcting errors in the Victorian Water Accounts

-Each year, the Victorian Water Accounts undergoes rigorous review by a number of subject matter experts within DEECA.
-However, on rare occasions, an error in the accounts is identified after an account has been approved and published.
+Each year, the Victorian Water Accounts undergoes rigorous review by many subject matter experts within DEECA.
+However, on rare occasions, an error in the Accounts is identified after an account has been approved and published.

-• Consistent with the Bureau of Meteorology’s National Water Accounting Standards, the incorrect table and chart in the account will not be changed to the updated data.
-Instead, a correction will be made to ‘previous year’ numbers in the subsequent year’s account.
+- Consistent with the Bureau of Meteorology’s National Water Accounting Standards, the incorrect table and chart in the account will not be changed to the updated data.
+Instead, a correction will be made to previous year numbers in the subsequent year’s account, and an explanatory note provided.

-• A written erratum note will be added alongside the incorrect table in the prior published account to indicate to users that a correction to this number has been made in a subsequent report.
+- If required, a written erratum note may also be added alongside the incorrect table in the prior published Accounts to indicate to users that a correction to this number has been made in a subsequent report.
 This enables users to seek and use the latest available information in their data analysis.

 How we account for surface water